Your First Executive Director – What Changes in Governance?

 When a Charity’s Options Dwindle

 Many Canadian charities were already struggling to meet rising needs.
 They certainly didn’t need a postal strike during their biggest fundraising time of the year.
-Even though many donors now give online, many of the older and more generous donors wait for a letter and mail back a cheque.
-I hope most of them still … Read more
+[Update: or a big increase in postal rates right afterwards!]
+Even though many donors now give online, many of the older and more generous donors wait for a letter and … Read more

 I Just Watched the Last One